- Unit accreditation - apply NOW

 This process is still in the pilot phase and two ‘guinea pig’ units will undergo assessment as a test.
 However, we need both feedback and, more importantly volunteers for peer reviewers to assess those units that apply.
 Assessors will be required to analyse data from each of the units and score each key performance indicator.
 After scoring assessors will join together to provide consensus as to the overall score as well as suggestions for refinement of the process.

-If you would like to be an assessor could you send your details email@example.com.
+If you would like to be an assessor could you send your details to firstname.lastname@example.org.
 If you have feedback regarding this process please also feel free to contact.